-- shareholders' rights and voting rights at Shareholders' Meetings are described in the following paragraphs of this Part; - the rules on the appointment and replacement of members of the Board of Directors and the Management Control Committee are described in Part II, in the chapters on said Corporate Bodies.
+- shareholders' rights and voting rights at Shareholders' Meetings, in the following paragraphs of this Part: - the rules on the appointment and replacement of members of the Board of Directors and the Management Control Committee, in Part II in the chapters on said Corporate Bodies.

-Furthermore, information on the agreements between the Company and Board Members, concerning indemnities in the event of resignation or dismissal without just cause or termination of employment, is contained in the Report on Remuneration.
+Lastly, information on the agreements between the Company and Board Members, concerning indemnities in the event of resignation or dismissal without just cause or termination of employment, is contained in the Report on Remuneration.

 Art.
-123bis, 1, (i) CLF
+123bis, 1 (i), CLF